European Paediatric Ophthalmology Society

 Manca Tekavcic Pompe

-Paediatric ophthalmologist, Eye Hospital, UMC Ljubljana, Solvenia
+Paediatric ophthalmologist, Eye Hospital, UMC Ljubljana, Slovenia

 Manca Tekavcic Pompe is a paediatric ophthalmologist from Ljubljana, Slovenia.
 She is Head of Paediatric Ophthalmology at the Eye Hospital UMC Ljubljana, President of the Slovenian Society of Paediatric Ophthalmology and current President of the Slovenian Society of Ophthalmology.
 Dr. Tekavcic Pompe is co-chair of the scientific board of the WSPOS (World Society of Pediatric Ophthalmology and Strabismus) and board member of the EPOS (European Paediatric Ophthalmology Society).
 She is interested in clinical research in the field of paediatric ophthalmology, including anterior segment surgery, paediatric glaucoma, ROP, visual electrophysiology and its clinical application, and colour vision.